 About Our DC Office

-The Washington, DC office of Sanford Heisler Sharp, LLP is located in the District’s Dupont Circle neighborhood.
-Our attorneys in Washington, DC work together with the experienced attorneys in our New York, San Francisco, San Diego, and Nashville offices.
+The Washington, DC office of Sanford Heisler Sharp, LLP is located in the Eastern Market neighborhood.
+Our attorneys in our Washington, DC office work together with the experienced attorneys in our New York, San Francisco, San Diego, Nashville, and Baltimore offices.

 DC Senior Attorneys

-Mr. Henderson has more than 35 years of experience litigating individual and class action cases related to employment, housing, consumers, environmental law, education policy, and voting cases.
+Thomas Henderson has more than thirty-five years of experience litigating individual and class action cases related to employment, housing, consumers, environmental law, education policy, and voting cases.
 He has briefed and argued appeals throughout the United States, including at the U.S. Supreme Court.

 John McKnight is a Co-Chair of the firm’s Whistleblower & Qui Tam Practice.
 Mr. McKnight is experienced in the representation of clients in qui tam lawsuits under the False Claims Act and works on sealed and unsealed qui tam whistleblower cases involving fraud against the federal and state governments.

 Christine Dunn is a Co-Chair of the firm’s Criminal/Sexual Violence Practice.
 Ms. Dunn’s practice involves a range of matters, including criminal/sexual violence cases, whistleblower/qui tam matters, and employment discrimination actions.
 During her time at the Department of Justice, Ms. Dunn conducted extensive grand jury investigations and jury trials throughout the United States and prosecuted federal civil rights crimes involving official and police misconduct, racially motivated violence, and human trafficking, including sex trafficking.